makyo/writing/work/the-fool/the-fool.md

 "So, since this is the Tarot and there's bound to be a lot going on here, can we just say the swords are a tool?"

-"Well, I'm not about to hack and slash my way to...to get what I want."
+"Well, I'm not about to hack and slash my way to get what I want."

 She leans in close to me, stage-whispering, "I'll let you in on a secret.
 None of the cards in the swords suit --- in any suits --- show blood.
-Death, yes, but no blood.
+Death, yes.
+Change, definitely.
+But no blood.
 It's hardly hacking and slashing."

 "But they're still--"